asalaerekat/asala/README.md

 # asala
-test
-this file to test github an dunderstand how does it work hdjksnaldjnaAD ZIJDLSANdljan sajaja jsnd jd j xjsan; trial trial nananannana
+This file is used to test how to do branching/pull/push operations to a master file.